KilianKegel/FatherlessAmerica/README.md

 ![](images/FatherlessAmerica_005.jpg)

 ### Acknowledgments
-My most important author’s debts are to my colleagues Barbara Dafoe Whitehead and David Popenoe, who started this project with me and made enormous contributions in the early stages of the book, Barbara Dafoe Whitehead contributed heavily to the first three
+My most important author's debts are to my colleagues Barbara Dafoe Whitehead and David Popenoe, who started this project with me and made enormous contributions in the early stages of the book, Barbara Dafoe Whitehead contributed heavily to the first three